AbduEndrisM/people10/README.md

 Hi there,
 This is Abdu Endris.
-I have solved all the challenges within two days (the whole weekend).
+I have solved all the challenges within two days (weekend).

 As it is allowed to restructure the project I have done some modification.